Royal Victorian Order

 The Royal Victorian Order (Ordre royal de Victoria) (Note: For use in Canada, in accordance with the country's policy of official bilingualism.) is a dynastic order of knighthood established in 1896 by Queen Victoria.
 It recognises distinguished personal service to the monarch, members of the royal family, or to any viceroy or senior representative of the monarch.
 The present monarch, King Charles III, is the sovereign of the order.
 The order's motto is Victoria.
 The order's official day is 20 June.
 (Note: 20 June 1837 was Victoria's Accession Day.)
 The order's chapel is the Savoy Chapel in London.

 There is no limit on the number of individuals honoured at any grade.
 Admission is at the sole discretion of the monarch.
 Each of the order's five grades represent different levels of service, as does the medal, which has three levels of service.
 While all those honoured may use the prescribed styles of the order – the top two grades grant titles of knighthood, and all grades accord distinct post-nominal letters – the Royal Victorian Order's precedence amongst other honours differs from realm to realm and admission to some grades may be barred to citizens of those realms by government policy.

+Appointments to the order are announced in The Gazette.